LuisMartinezWD/Algorithms25LM/README.md

 # Data Structure Assignmenmt

+## Difficult because it was new to me

-## Difficult as it included the usage of Maps, in this case a Dictionary.
+this was difficult as it included the usage of Maps, in this case a Dictionary.
 Until this point I have only ever heard of them, never trying to use them on my own.
 There was a LOT of googling done and I think I did it right?
 I'm not too sure to be honest, but this assignment was definitely something that I think was useful.

 Like I said, I am not 100% confident this is correct at all, but I believe it is fairly close